KQM-git/TCL/docs/evidence/characters/hydro/neuvillette.md

 **Finding:**
 - Institute tiles to metres conversion factor: 1.25 (4 tiles = 5 meters )
-- Neuvillette's ball absorb range is at least 2 different overlapping regions:
+- Neuvillette's Sourcewater Droplet absorption range is at least 2 different overlapping regions:
   - 1. A cone fixed to the camera (marked by the far away blue line while floating)
   - 2. A narrow rectangular strip with its long end toward the direction Neuvillette is facing.
   This is an approximate sketch: